niocs/LOBook-gitbook-src/extensions/part2.md

 The relation between UNO types like any, string, short etc to the corresponding C++ types can be seen at [CommonTypes](https://wiki.openoffice.org/wiki/Documentation/DevGuide/FirstSteps/Common_Types)

+Refer [UNO Data Types](https://wiki.openoffice.org/wiki/Documentation/DevGuide/ProUNO/Data_Types) for a full coverage on the UNO data types.
+Some of them are explained here.

 **Struct type** : These are similar to C++ struct where there are only public member variables only.
 Example